 Strategy: Run your washing machine, pool pump, and air-conditioning during the day to avoid paying the RM 0.571 rate.
 Only export what you absolutely cannot use.

-How to Read Your NEM Bill
+How to Read Your Solar ATAP Bill